Nagendra1997/dummypy/README.md

 keywords: open, source, contributing, overview, on-premise
 title: Installing & Running Mesibo On-Premise Server
 ---
 Mesibo On-Premise solution allows you to run the entire Mesibo solution in your own premise / data center.
 All the messages and calls goes through your own data center and stay in your own database.
-All you have to do it to download Mesibo on-premise server image and run it in your own data center.
+All you have to do is  download Mesibo on-premise server image and run it in your own data center.
 That's it!

 Mesibo On-Premise is the perfect solution for ultimate control over your sensitive data.We have also released the entire source code of Mesibo Android and iOS [sample apps](https://github.com/mesibo/samples) on GitHub, which is continuously updated.
 You can download the entire source code, and customize it to suit your needs.